spacemit-com/docs/en/source.md

 make uboot-update-defconfig
 ```

+### Recompile Completely

+If you have already compiled completely using `make envconfig`, you can directly use `make` to recompile completely.

 ### Compile Specific Packages

 buildroot supports compiling specific packages.
 You can view the guide with `make help`.